-The 2016 Sauvignon Blanc Riserva Bolzano Winery is an ambitious and structured wine that aspires to the status of a great wine.
-It is dense, rich, and full, making demanding aging in wood.
+The 2016 Bolzano Winery Sauvignon Blanc Riserva is an ambitious and well-made wine that wants to be a great wine.
+It is dense, rich, and full, making wood aging difficult.
 Between barrique and tonneau, it spends more than a year in cask.

 Don’t expect a hard, uncompromising Sauvignon, Loire-style, all salt, rock, and electrifying verticality.
 This is dynamic yet sumptuous, certainly savory, but tending to complacent fatness, underlined by the touch of wood and vanilla.

 You will find it a little built if you are fond of New Zealand-style Sauvignon, accustomed to whipping lime.

 The vineyards are on steep slopes in the municipality of Renon, just above Bolzano.
 This is a great place for South Tyrolean Sauvignon Blanc and has become a pleasant place for it.

 Harvesting by hand, soft pressing, fermentation, and aging in small wood and tonneau barrels.
 After a good rest in the bottle, it is ready.